samkennerly/suneku/README.md

 ### store environment variables in ~/suneku/.env

-Any [environment variables](https://en.wikipedia.org/wiki/Environment_variable) declared in this file will be automatically loaded into each lab you build.
-It's OK to leave your `.env` file blank, but the file must exist or else the [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) script will fail.
+Any [environment variables](https://en.wikipedia.org/wiki/Environment_variable) declared in this file will be automatically loaded when you execute [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab).
+It's OK to leave your `.env` file blank, but the file must exist.

 I use my `.env` file to store login credentials.
-Suneku's [gitignore](https://git-scm.com/docs/gitignore) includes `.env`, so GitHub will _not_ see, track, or upload the contents of your `.env` file.
+Suneku's [gitignore](https://git-scm.com/docs/gitignore) includes `.env`, so GitHub will not see, track, or upload the contents of your `.env` file.

 ### store data in ~/suneku/data

 From inside a lab, this folder will appear as `/suneku/data/` without the `~`.
 The suneku `.gitignore` file tells Git not to track files in `/suneku/data/`.
-Keeping data here helps avoid clogging git with large files.
+Keeping data here helps avoid clogging GitHub with large files.

 Remember: GitHub will not track files in this folder, so you need another way to backup data.
 I use an [S3 bucket](https://aws.amazon.com/s3/) for backup and sharing, and all suneku labs come with [`awscli`](https://aws.amazon.com/cli/) pre-installed.